greymd/tmux-xpanes/README.md

 ## With Zsh plugin managers (like [zplug](https://zplug.sh), [Antigen](https://github.com/zsh-users/antigen))

-If you are using zplug, add those lines to `.zshrc`.
+If you are using zplug and other Zsh plugin managers, add this line to `.zshrc`.
-In addition, zsh completion for `xpanes` command is activated.
+In addition, zsh completion for `xpanes` command is activated as well.

 ```sh
 zplug "greymd/tmux-xpanes"
 ```

-After that, `xpanes` command is yours.

 ## Manual Installation